 Combine this with worship, prayer and reading the Bible and a beautiful transformation takes place.

 #4 Journal all the times God has been trustworthy

 I never reread my journals ha ha ha ha.
 I do find that writing the moments God has been kind and faithful and good have helped me to remember the history of trust over the years.
 Often, I use pictures to capture this memory of how God is faithful.
 These pictures have often become my phone wallpaper or desktop background.

 Get creative in documenting the times in your life God showed you that you can trust him.

 Enjoyed this post?
-Subscribe to Living Fiercely Loved’s weekly newsletter to be the first to receive access to my Free Resources Page which will also give you the links to my FREE ebook.
+Subscribe to Living Fiercely Loved’s weekly newsletter to be the first to receive access to my Free Resource Library which will also give you the links to my FREE ebook.